 Fishing from sailboat is a fantastic pastime.
 It is a great way to relax, unwind and quiet your mind or even to catch up with friends.
-But, before embarking on a fishing trip, you will need a well-stocked fishing tackle box.
+But, before embarking on a fishing trip, you will need a well-stocked saltwater tackle box.
 Nothing is worse than getting out on the water only to realize that you have forgotten something essential.

 With that being said, fishing won’t be allowed if something as simple as a fishing license is not obtained.
 It may be worth checking out something similar to this link for more information.
 Plus, it is always important to be prepared.
 It is better to be over-prepared than realizing you are missing something important as soon as you cast your first line.
 The contents of the fishing tackle box vary depending on the type of fish you are planning to catch.
 There are, however, a few essential items every tackle box should have.
 Below is a list of what you will need to carry on your fishing trip:

 1. Proper lures and bait